 11. YETI RAMBLER MUG

 When you’re busy hiking up mountains and flying through the backroads, you want some nice, hot coffee ready to be sipped on at any given moment.
 Stainless steel tumblers have been around for a long time but lots of them leak or don’t actually maintain temperature that well.
 We’re not big on needing brand name everything but when it comes to travel mugs with crazy good insulation, Yeti nailed it.
 The Yeti Rambler Mugs are perfect for camping because they’re super durable and actually keep your drink hot.
-There are also tumblers that touch on that versatility thing I was talking about because you can use them for cold or hot drinks.
+There are also tumblers that are extra versatile because you can use them for cold or hot drinks.

 12. GAS CARDS